dat-ecosystem-archive/docs/docs/usingdat-server.md

 Running Dat on a server can also be used for live backups.
 As long as you are connected to your server and syncing changes, your server can backup all of your content history - allowing you to view old content later.

-## Short Instructions
+## Short instructions

-We have built a simple tool to host multiple dats using the commandline.
-The tool is called `hypercored`.
-Hypercored reads a file that contains all of the dats that you want to share.

-Install it on your server, create a `feeds` file with dats separated by newlines, and run `hypercored`.
+We have built a tool into the Dat CLI called `dat store` which enables you to set up a server to keep your Dats online.
+The tool also enables you to interact with servers that adhere to the [HTTP Pinning Service API](https://www.datprotocol.com/deps/0003-http-pinning-service-api/).

 ```
-npm install -g hypercored
+npm install -g dat dat-store
-echo 'dat://64375abb733a62fa301b1f124427e825d292a6d3ba25a26c9d4303a7987bec65' >> feeds
-echo 'dat://another-dat-read-key-here' >> feeds
-hypercored
+dat store install-service
+dat store dat://64375abb733a62fa301b1f124427e825d292a6d3ba25a26c9d4303a7987bec65
 ```

-That's it.
-Now it will download and host the data for the each dat in the `feeds` file.
-Hypercored uses [hypercore-archiver](https://github.com/mafintosh/hypercore-archiver) for efficient sharing of many dats and full content history backup.

-See below for more detailed instructions.

 ## Detailed Instructions

 ### Node Version

+If you don't have Node installed please follow the installation instructions for your platform [here](https://nodejs.org/en/download/package-manager/).

 Check your node version, you should have version 4.0 or higher, but 6.10.3 or higher is preferred.